 Polls represent the voter perception about the integrity of the contesting candidates and their convergence with the mandates of the respective candidates.
 In current polls, Biden’s 9-point margin is the same in Michigan, 8-point in Pennsylvania and Wisconsin, 6 in Arizona, and 2 in Florida.
 Polls also favored Trump, since he has slightly more weight in the red states like Texas, North Carolina, Iowa, and Georgia.

 Covid-19 Takes the Stage in the 2020 Presidential Election

-Presidential debates remained significant in transforming the perceptions of the eligible voters.
-The main points of discussion remained the economy and foreign affairs as has been since forever, but a new topic was added to the list of the hottest topics of discussion, that is, the Covid-19.
+Presidential debates remained significant in transforming the perceptions of eligible voters.
+The main points of discussion remained the economy and foreign affairs as has been forever, but a new topic was added to the list of the hottest topics of discussion, Covid-19.
 Since February 2020, the Covid-19 pandemic has taken more than 220,000 lives in the U.S., with 99,000 as the highest cases reported in a day on 30th October 2020.

 Mirror, Mirror on the Wall, Who Will Win It All?

 Trump’s campaign is also crucial for the 2020 Senate elections.
 Congress elections take place every two years, between two presidential elections.
 These mid-term elections call for the public vote for each member of the House of Representatives and a third of the Senate seats, which are occupied for the next 6 years.
 Since the Senate plays a pivotal role in passing various federal laws, Democrats are closely seeking these seats.